-There’s always the Ponte Vecchio, the David, and the Duomo, but these 10 tidbits are best enjoyed or only available when it’s cold outside.
+During Florence in the winter there’s always the Ponte Vecchio, the David, and the Duomo, but these 10 tidbits are best enjoyed or only available when it’s cold outside (discover more about Florence weather)

 1. Hot Chocolate